kkemple/scienceandmathematics.com/src/content/posts/quantum-fusion-engines-and-informational-power.md

 In my earlier work, the same constant emerged in models of stellar collapse and quantum coherence, suggesting—though not yet proving—a cross-domain role for this parameter.
 Above this threshold, systems appear to lose the ability to sustain informational structure.

+Below the threshold, the system can reorganize information at a rate lower than the cost of maintaining coherence.
+Above the threshold, maintenance overtakes capacity, and the system collapses into a lower-dimensional attractor—whether that attractor is a neutron star core, a decohered quantum processor, or a failed plasma configuration.
+The fusion engine operates precisely in the subcritical band where informational pressure amplifies but does not diverge.

 For a quantum fusion engine, this threshold would define a natural operating envelope if this conjectured universality holds.
 The system must remain below $\eta_c$ to avoid collapse, yet close enough that informational pressure becomes significant.
 A practical band is:

 $$